• Skip to main content

 Ingredients

-• 3 cups broccoli florets cut into bite-size pieces
+• 3 cups broccoli florets, cut into bite-size pieces

-• 2 tablespoon unsalted butter
+• 2 tablespoons unsalted butter

 • ⅔ cup heavy cream